Yale-BIM/f21-assignments/assignment-3/Train_Google_Cloud_Engine.md

 # Training a Neural Network with Google Cloud

-There are many ways to trian models with Google Cloud, e.g., using a virtual machine in the Compute Engine, using the cloud ML Engine, etc. Here, we recommend that you use a Virtual Machine (VM) as that is the closest setup to working with a local machine.
+There are many ways to train models with Google Cloud, e.g., using a virtual machine in the Compute Engine, using the cloud ML Engine, etc. Here, we recommend that you use a Virtual Machine (VM) as that is the closest setup to working with a local machine.